Cost Trendline

 Can I delete a submitted estimate?

-No. Submissions are permanent records and cannot be deleted.
-However, a Project Owner can hide specific submissions from the graph view using the Manage Submissions option in the Settings Menu.
-Hiding a submission removes it from the visual display without deleting the underlying data.
+Submissions are permanent records and cannot be deleted within the Cost Trendline.
+However, if the source estimate of the submission is deleted in the project, the submission will also be deleted.
+Project Owners can always hide specific submissions from the graph view using the Manage Submissions option in the Settings Menu.
+Hiding a submission removes it from the visual display without deleting the underlying data (or the estimate).

 Why can only Primary estimates be submitted?